Making Donations to Non-Profits for Backlinks: Good SEO Strategy?

 myrecycledbags.com.
 This site links to a few sponsors in their blog roll section with dofollow links.

-vscp.org.
-This open-source software site lists dofollow links to spammy sites, including promocodewatch and others.
+chami.com.
+This site lists dofollow links to spammy sites in their footer, including promocodewatch and others.

 webdesign.org.
 Ahrefs: 80.
 It looks like you can contact this website and gain a backlink on their sidebar.